1979–80 in English football: Diary of the season

-24 November 1979: Joe Jordan's brace helps Manchester United put five past Norwich without reply, struggling Ipswich Town turn over Southampton while Derby are the victors in the East Midlands derby, beating Forest 4–1.
+24 November 1979: Joe Jordan's brace helps Manchester United put five past Norwich without reply, struggling Ipswich Town turn over Southampton while Derby County are the victors in the East Midlands derby, beating Nottingham Forest 4–1.

 30 November 1979: November ends with Manchester United still top of the First Division, one point ahead of Liverpool.
 Crystal Palace remain in contention, two points behind the leaders, and Middlesbrough have joined the chasing pack.
 Bolton Wanderers, Brighton & Hove Albion and Ipswich Town occupy the relegation zone.

 26 December 1979: The Steel City derby in the Third Division sees Sheffield Wednesday beat Sheffield United 4–0, attracting a crowd of nearly 50,000.

 31 December 1979: The decade ends with Liverpool narrowly ahead of Manchester United at the top of the First Division, having won the clash between the two on Boxing Day.
 Southampton and Arsenal lead the chasing group, but are eight points behind the leaders.
 Crystal Palace have fallen to ninth place.
 Bristol City have joined Derby County and Bolton Wanderers in the relegation zone.

 5 January 1980: Fourth Division Halifax Town cause the upset of the FA Cup third round by beating Manchester City 1–0.

 8 January 1980: Non-League Harlow Town beat Second Division promotion candidates Leicester City 1–0 in an FA Cup third round replay.

 31 January 1980: Liverpool hold a two-point lead over Manchester United at the end of January.
 Arsenal are third, five points behind the leaders having played two games more.

 29 February 1980: With the season approaching its final quarter, Manchester United have moved level on points at the top of the First Division with Liverpool, who have a game in hand.
 Unbeaten since the beginning of December, Ipswich Town have moved from third-bottom to third-top in less than three months, and are five points behind the leaders in third place.
 Arsenal and Southampton complete the top five.
 Bolton Wanderers remain bottom, with just one League win from their first 27 matches, and Derby County and Bristol City also remain in the relegation zone, with Everton occupying the last safe spot.